hstatsep-wd/git-basics/README.md

 ## Before we begin

-Note that there are a few ways you can work on a repository that is created on Github
+Note that there are a few ways you can work on a repository that is created on Github:
 * Someone else can make the repo and give you access (like this one)
 * You can make a brand new repo
 * You can fork someone else's repo